paribartann/Behavior-Tree/README.md

 # Behavior-Tree

-This program has implemented a domain-independent Behavior Tree model, and executes a tree for a dummy environment.
+This program has implemented a domain-independent Behavior Tree model, and executes a tree for a dummy environment for trial purpose.
 The dummy environment is presented below:

 ![Decanonicalized BT](./images/BT.png)